Angela Gallop: Forensic Access

 By 1986, Gallop felt her workload was too large and her stimulation unsatisfactory, so she established her first company, Forensic Access.
 She intended to provide services to criminal defence lawyers, who could not rely on the FSS expertise at the time.
 Her advertisements initially yielded requests for infidelity investigations, which she carried out.
 By the end of 1986, her business had grown enough to have full-time employees and she moved her work from her home to a proper laboratory.
 She soon began investigating murder, assault, and arson cases as well as cold cases.
 She was commissioned by the defence in the trial of Robert Thompson for the murder of James Bulger.

 By 1991, when she was hired to re-examine the evidence in the apparent suicide by hanging of Italian banker Roberto Calvi, Gallop had gained a reputation for her unconventional methods.
-Realizing that he shared Calvi's proportions, Gallop conducted experiments with her husband, fellow forensic scientist Russell Stockdale, that proved that Calvi could not have hanged himself and that he was murdered.
+Realizing that he shared Calvi's proportions, Gallop conducted experiments with her husband, fellow forensic scientist Russell Stockdale, that demonstrated that Calvi could not have hanged himself and that he was murdered.
 Nobody has been convicted, but Calvi's family were impressed by Gallop's work and consider her findings essential.